cosigyn/clanware-bible/content/notes/xplt-justice-policy.md

 ---
 1. All cases must contain at least one piece of acceptable evidence.
     - Acceptable evidence is defined as the following:
-        - A clip from the game showing cheats, or,
+        - A clip from the game showing cheats, that is no older than 6 months, or,
-        - An exploit log from an **approved **anti-cheat.
+        - An exploit log from an **approved** anti-cheat, that is no older than 3 months.
-        - No older than 6 months when the case commences.
 2. Supplementary evidence may be added to a case.
 This is any form of evidence that proves the ownership or use of exploits, ping modifiers, as well as alternate accounts.
 3. The current list of approved anti cheat is the following:
     - KANTI FTI detection by katman05,
-    - Vanguard FTI detection by death2kev.
+    - Vanguard FTI detection by death2kev,
+    - WARDEN FTI detection by 5ukh,
     - Centraux and Clanware anti
         - FakeLimbFTI, GetChildrenFTI are invalid.
         - All hooking logs accepted except game.Players.Tool